The 5-Step Guide To Healthy Eyes

 If you have children, it is especially important to remain vigilant of anything that could be accidentally blown or splashed into someone’s eyes.
 Keep chemicals and sharp objects in a safe place, and buy some safety glasses whenever you have work to do around the house.

-5) Eye Exams
+5) Eye exams

 Its important to have regularly scheduled eye exams to check for any problems (nearsightedness, astigmatism or color blindness) that may be developing.
 Children in particular need to have their eyesight monitored closely, as poor vision can slow learning and lead to other problems in school.